-At the start of each academic year, most year groups head to different parts of the country to take part in a residential weekend.
-Sessions include water-based activities, such as coasteering, kayaking, gorge walking and sailing and activities on land, such as problem solving, orienteering, climbing and abseiling.
-Our aim is to push the pupils outside their comfort zone in a safe and supportive environment so they can see what they are capable of.
-In the IVs, the year starts with the annual Snowdon Climb; our aim is to make sure that all pupils have had the chance to climb a mountain.
-This requires excellent teamwork and support and is an empowering way to kick start GCSE study.
+At the start of each academic year, most year groups head to different parts of the country to take part in a residential weekend, or undertake team building activities at school.
+Sessions include water-based activities, such as coasteering, kayaking, gorge-walking and sailing, and activities on land, such as problem-solving, orienteering, climbing and abseiling.
+Our aim is to push the pupils outside their comfort zone in a safe and supportive environment so they can see what with the annual Snowdon Climb; our aim is to make sure that all pupils have had the chance to climb a mountain.
+This requires excellent teamwork and support and is an empowering way to kick-start GCSE study.